Dr. Matthew Cole

 - 1997, Barton Scholarship for Academic Excellence, Eastern Michigan University, Ypsilanti, Michigan.

 Chair, DBA Program, Lawrence Tech

 Cox, J. (Defended, May 2014).
 An evaluation of the relationship among emotional intelligence, SOAR, and collaboration: Implications for teams.

-Schnellbacher, E. J. (Expected defense, Spring 2015).
+Schnellbacher, E. J. (Expected defense, Summer 2015).
 The relationship between design specification, SOAR, and new product development capability: Implications for innovation and product success (working title).

-Lange, T. (Expected defense, Spring 2015).
+Lange, T. (Expected defense, Summer 2015).
 The role of SOAR in promoting relationship marketing in University recruiting (working title).

 LeRoy, L. (Expected defense, 2016).
 The impact of transformational and transactional leadership styles on the integrity of financial advisors within the financial services industry